Make sure you’re following us on Twitter to keep updated with all of our news!

 Some of the pupils took part in Bikeability training in November, they all successfully passed level 1 training and will have the opportunity to do level 2 later this year.
 All of the children walked to Tottenham Hotspurs training grounds in October to take part in activities with American footballers.

 The children in Year 6 visited Duxford as part of their work on World War 2.
 In September some of the children went away for 5 days on a residential trip.
 They enjoyed taking part in a range of outdoor challenges, including the ‘Leap of Faith’.
 The children who did not go to Kingswood took part in various activities including a day at Tolmers Camp where they took part in kayaking.
 To say than you to our local residents some children from Year 6 delivered poinsettias at Christmas

 The ducklings have arrived.
 Our duck became a proud mummy to 9 baby ducklings last week.
 It was a wonderful sight to see her take them safely to the river.
 Thank you to all the children who stayed away from her nest to allow her some peace! this space for more updates!

-The school is taking part in a number of ‘Bile It’ activities this year, a coffee morning has been held for parents and we had a ‘Bling your Bike’ day where children were encouraged to ride or cycle to school on bikes that they had decorated.
+The school is taking part in a number of ‘Bike It’ activities, a coffee morning has been held for parents and we had a ‘Bling your Bike’ day where children were encouraged to ride or cycle to school on bikes that they had decorated.
 Bikes and awards were given out in an assembly at the end of the day.
-More events are planned
+More events are planned.